-Dayan himself provided an explanation for his habit of calling his instructions “advice.”
-He spoke of the problematic nature of a defense minister – a former, highly experienced Chief of Staff – going into the field and seeing issues he feels he must address, because he must be extremely careful not to disrupt the military chain of command.
-Therefore, throughout the war, he very mindful of the Chief of Staff’s dignity and status and made sure that the operational advice he was offering in the field was viewed as directives to the division commanders only after being approved by the Chief of Staff and the regional commands.
-As he said, “When I come somewhere, I don’t issue instructions…. [but] I see myself as authorized to ask the commander why he isn’t acting [on it].”
+Dayan himself explained why he called his instructions “advice, ” pointing to the sensitivity of a defense minister – a former, highly experienced Chief of Staff – going into the field and finding problems to be addressed, but having to be extremely careful not to disrupt the military chain of command.
+Therefore, throughout the war, he very mindful of Elazar’s dignity and status and made sure that the operational advice he was offering became directives only after being approved by Elazar and the regional commands.
+He recalled: “When I come somewhere, I don’t issue instructions…. [but] I see myself as authorized to ask the commander why he isn’t acting [on it].”

-After October 7, Dayan’s authority suffered a setback.
-He no longer had the special status he had enjoyed in the Six-Day War and War of Attrition.
+After October 7, Dayan’s authority diminished, as he lost the special status he had enjoyed in the Six-Day War and War of Attrition.
 In contrast, Elazar projected a great deal of personal strength and stability.
-From October 7, Dayan and his fellow Kitchen Cabinet members preferred to rely on Elazar as the man in charge of running the war.
-Nonetheless, despite his diminished status, Dayan’s opinion on varied issues continued to be very valuable and have an impact on many decisions, including the crossing of the canal, the appointment of Bar-Lev, the advance on the western side of the Suez and the northern front, and the timing of the ceasefire.
-In fact, Dayan’s opinion still mattered and on several occasions it was the determinative one in most of the strategic decisions.
-He also dealt with other crucial aspects of the war, such as ensuring U.S. aid, which only a defense minister could have handled.
-Thus, while Dayan was not as dominant as he had been in Israel’s previous wars, he did not – as some critics have claimed – step off the stage.
-He continued to be a significant and influential leader during most of the time of the war, especially in formulating the ceasefire agreements and the following separation of forces agreements.
+Yet Dayan’s opinions continued to be very valuable and influence many decisions, including crossing the canal, Bar-Lev’s appointment, the Suez and northern fronts advances, and the ceasefire’s timing.
+In fact, Dayan’s opinion still mattered and was often the determinative one in most of the strategic decisions.
+As defense minister, he also dealt with other signficant aspects of the war, such as ensuring U.S. aid.
+While less dominant than in the past, Dayan did not leave the stage, but continued to be an influential leader during most of the time of the war, especially in formulating the ceasefire and separation of forces agreements.

 Visits to the Fronts

-The issue of Dayan’s “ministerial advice” discussed previously was closely connected to the issue of his visits to the fronts.
-Proximity to the fronts and the unfolding events was a fundamental part of Dayan’s essence and of what made him a general and leader, for good and for bad, as far back as the Sinai Campaign.
-In Israel’s other wars too, he visited the frontlines as defense minister to get a first-hand impression, study events in an unmediated fashion, and feel what the commanders in the field were feeling.
-In this war, Dayan visited the fronts every day except for October 8, the day the Chief of Staff himself traveled south.
-In most of his visits, Dayan went to the various divisionary command centers and, after the Suez was crossed, he traveled westward with the troops to the actual frontline.
-There is no doubt that he placed himself in danger.
-Adan said that at least once, a napalm bomb fell near Dayan, who miraculously escaped injury.
-Yaakov Amidror, then a young officer(who would later attain the rank of major general and serve as the Director of Israel’s National Security Council), provided other testimony about fire near Dayan: “The helicopters were firing just feet away from us… He didn’t move a muscle.”
+Dayan’s visits to the front were closely connected to the issue of his “ministerial advice.”
+Since the Sinai campaign, being close to the fronts and unfolding events was vital for Dayan, an essential part of his generalship and leadership.
+As in Israel’s other wars, he visited the front almost every day to get a first-hand impression, study events in an unmediated fashion, and learn what the commanders in the field were feeling.
+Dayan usually went to the various divisionary command centers and, after the Suez was crossed, he traveled westward with the troops to the actual frontline.
+He undoubtedly placed himself in danger.
+Adan related that at least once, a napalm bomb fell near Dayan, who miraculously escaped injury.
+Yaakov Amidror, then a young officer, provided other testimony about fire near Dayan: “The helicopters were firing just feet away from us… He didn’t move a muscle.”

-Dayan explained this practice as follows:
+Dayan explained: